 The kids both love it in Kelvingrove.
-It’s big enough that they have the freedom to explore for an hour without seeing the same things every time.
+It’s big enough that they have the freedom to explore for an hour or two without seeing the same things every time.
 (Though to be honest there are a few parts that we end up in every single time we visit.)

 The Galleries

-The animals are by far the biggest favourite.
-(I mean, what else would you expect?)
-Both of them love exploring in here.
 There is a little interactive room where they can open drawers and look at shells and fossils, watch the bees buzzing in their hive, look through a microscope and play in some big dinosaur eggs.
 There’s also a room with Scottish wildlife which has a couple of little tunnels the kids can clamber through.

 Upstairs, theres a big walk through black box which is like an audio visual rainforest experience.
 When you walk in you are surrounded by rainforest sounds, there are pictures of rainforest animals lighting the floor, footage from a rainforest playing on screens and occasionally there is a thunderstorm.